blmsl/starter-app-rails5/README.md

 ## Todo's

-- Write more tests, particularly around pagination, account activation, password recovery, and user profile pages
+- Write more tests, particularly around pagination
+- Write cleaner tests, breaking up larger tests into smaller chunks if possible (e.g. [test/integration/password_rests_test.rb](https://github.com/professorNim/starter-app-rails5/blob/master/test/integration/password_resets_test.rb))
-- Integrate CircleCI, Hound, and/or other CI services to inspect and comment on pull requests
+- Integrate Hound, and/or other CI services to inspect and comment on pull requests

 ## Thanks

-Thanks to [Michael Hartl](https://github.com/mhartl) for his Rails Tutorial, a lot of this application is based on that
+Thanks to [Michael Hartl](https://github.com/mhartl) for his Rails Tutorial, a lot of this application is based on that.

-## License

-The MIT License (MIT)

-Copyright (c) 2016 - 2017 Steve Nims, sjnims@gmail.com

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+Additional thanks goes out to the fine folks on [Stack Overflow](https://stackoverflow.com) and at the [/r/rails](https://www.reddit.com/r/rails) subreddit for their help.